-CHRSP works with the Council to ensure that membership roles are respectful of your time as we do not wish to over-burden the council.
-We phase in the responsibilities of the PCAC members incrementally, over time of service.
+CHRSP will work closely with the Council at NL-SUPPORT to ensure that membership roles are clearly outlined and are respectful of volunteers' needs as we do not wish to over-burden our patient partners.

-All council members receive orientation and training about CHRSP and NLCAHR's activities; conversely, the CHRSP team takes time to learn about council members' interests and perspectives.
-Council members take a stepped approach to their roles in CHRSP studies, including the opportunity to review CHRSP reports as they are released.
-When Council members are ready to contribute, we ask them to consult with us on new projects or to recommend other patient/caregiver partners with whom we might consult.
+All council members will receive orientation about CHRSP and NLCAHR's activities; conversely, the CHRSP team will take time to learn about council members' interests and perspectives.
+When Council members are ready to contribute, we may invite them to consult with us on new projects or to recommend other patient/caregiver partners with whom we might consult.

-- Participate in brief training sessions, as required
+- Participating in brief training sessions, as required

-- Participate in no more than one specific project team per year, either as a project team member or as a consultant on contextual issues.
+- Participating on specific project teams, either as a project team member or as a consultant on contextual issues.

-- Are invited to read completed research reports and tell us what you think, most especially to help us develop more “user-friendly” language and formats for our reports.
+- Reading research reports and providing your feedback, especially to help us develop more “user-friendly” language and formats for our reports.

-- Are invited to meetings at which we present our reports to the public.
+- Attending and contributing to meetings at which we present our reports to the public.

 Support for the Council’s Activities

 The CHRSP PCAC Coordinator is Sarah Mackey.
 She, and other members of the staff at NLCAHR, are available to support and to provide information to any patient and caregiver partners that seek to learn more.